Dre1896/RIT-DSCI-633-FDS/README.md

 The course uses GitHub for assignment submission, discussions, and questions.
 I will post slides assignments and any recorded videos here.

 **Textbook**:
-- "An Introduction to Statistical Learning with Applications in R" by: Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani
+- "An Introduction to Statistical Learning with Applications in R" by: Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani ((Book made available online by the author))[https://web.stanford.edu/~hastie/ISLRv2_website.pdf]
 - "Pattern Recognition and Machine Learning", by Christopher M. Bishop